-The Department of Foreign Affairs has an ongoing commitment towards reconciliation and acknowledges the significant contribution that Indigenous Australians have made and continue to make to the nation.
+The Department of Foreign Affairs and Trade (DFAT) has an ongoing commitment towards reconciliation and acknowledges the significant contribution that Indigenous Australians have made and continue to make to the nation.

-At the Secretary’s NAIDOC reception, celebrations were amplified further with a performance from the traditional elders and custodian of the
+At the Secretary’s NAIDOC reception, celebrations were amplified further with a performance from the traditional elders and custodians of the exhibition

 Songlines: Tracking the Seven Sisters.